gelwood7/evolve-gym/README.md

 The Evolve gym website was designed with a primary purpose of a business website to showcase the gym and get membership.
 It's goal, is to acheive this by providing a positive user experence where the user has a 'one-stop shop' for everthing required to set and acheive their goals, state of the art Evolve gym, enthusiastic staff, science based workouts, diet and nutritional advise.
 Providing this additional information gives the site 'stickyness' so that the user will bookmark and return to the site may times for the content increaseing the possibilty of signing up!

-The website is fully responsive and can be viewd across all devices.
+The website is fully responsive and can be viewed across all devices.

 ![Images- of website on different devices from desktop to mobile phone](/assets/images/EvolveResponsive2.jpg)